 “I’ve seen walking dead with better manicures than that,” Cordy wrinkled up her nose as she took a closer look.
 “Angel’s hands are so…so…”

 The snapping of Faith’s fingers in front of her face got her attention.
 “Enough with the drooling, Cor.
 Sheesh!
 Screw him.”

 Thoughts about Angel were not so easily shrugged off.
 When Cordelia said as much, Faith gave her a hard stare.
-“I wasn’t saying you should.
+“I wasn’t kidding.
 Just screw him.
 It’s the best cure I know to get a guy out of my head.”

 Cordelia stared back, wide-eyed and helpless to prevent the flash of heat flooding her cheeks because it was all too easy to imagine.
 Being skin to skin with Angel was a frightfully thrilling prospect.
 “Angel’s cursed, a no-boner.
 One moment of bliss and we get Angelus, so… not a good idea.”